 Three light rail projects are underway:

 - Helsinki’s first light rail line will be Raide-Jokeri.
-Construction will start in summer 2019.
+Construction started in summer 2019.
 Raide-Jokeri will run from Itäkeskus in eastern Helsinki to Keilaniemi in Espoo, replacing the current bus line 550.

 - The second most advanced of the projects in the Crown Bridges (Kruunusillat) light rail line to connect the growing eastern Helsinki district of Laajasalo with Kalasatama and the city centre via a major bridge connection.
 Construction is scheduled to start in 2020.